Football in Slovenia

-Football in Slovenia is governed by the Football Association of Slovenia (Nogometna zveza Slovenije).
-Slovenia has participated in international football as an independent nation since 1991, when the country gained independence from SFR Yugoslavia.
-The Slovenia national football team has qualified for three major tournaments (UEFA Euro 2000, 2002 FIFA World Cup and 2010 FIFA World Cup).
+Football is the most popular sport in Slovenia and is governed by the Football Association of Slovenia (Nogometna zveza Slovenije).
+Slovenia has been participating in international football as an independent country since 1991, when the country gained independence from SFR Yugoslavia.
+The Slovenia national football team has qualified for four major tournaments (UEFA Euro 2000, 2002 FIFA World Cup, 2010 FIFA World Cup, and UEFA Euro 2024).

 The three biggest clubs in Slovenia are Maribor, Mura and Olimpija.

 History

+Early history

 Since being part of Austria-Hungary, football came to the territories that are today part of Slovenia in the late 19th century from Vienna.
 The first football club was founded in 1900 by the German minority in Ljubljana, the Laibacher Sportverein.
 They were soon followed by the Hungarian minority in Lendava (Nafta in 1903) and the German minority in Celje (Athletik SK in 1906).
 The game soon spread among Slovenian high school students, who formed their own teams in most of Slovenia's major cities, most notable being Hermes in Ljubljana and Jugoslavija in Gorizia.
 In 1911, the first Slovenian citizens football club, Ilirija, was founded in Ljubljana, followed by Slovan two years later.